17.21 SECONDARY LIABILITY—CONTRIBUTORY INFRINGEMENT—ELEMENTS

-If you find that [name of direct infringer] infringed the plaintiff’s copyright in [name of allegedly infringed work], you may consider the plaintiff’s claim that [name of alleged vicarious infringer] vicariously infringed that copyright.
-The plaintiff has the burden of proving each of the following by a preponderance of the evidence:
+If you find that [name of direct infringer] infringed the plaintiff’s copyright in [allegedly infringed work], you must determine whether [name of alleged contributory infringer] contributorily infringed that copyright.
+The plaintiff has the the burden of proving both of the following elements by a preponderance of the evidence:

-1. the defendant profited directly from the infringing activity of [name of direct infringer]; and
+1. the defendant knew or had reason to know of the infringing activity of [name of direct infringer]; and

 2. the defendant intentionally [induced] [materially contributed to] [name of direct infringer’s] infringing activity.

 [The defendant’s intent to induce the infringing activity must be shown by clear expression of that intent or other affirmative steps taken by the defendant to encourage.]